huggingface/lerobot/examples/7_get_started_with_real_robot.md

 It contains
 - `2024-08-10 11:15:03` which is the date and time of the call to the print function.
-- `ol_robot.py:209` which is the file name and line number where the print function is called  (`lerobot/scripts/control_robot.py` line `209`).
+- `ol_robot.py:209` which is the end of the file name and the line number where the print function is called  (`lerobot/scripts/control_robot.py` line `209`).
 - `dt: 5.12 (195.1hz)` which is the "delta time" or the number of milliseconds spent between the previous call to `robot.teleop_step()` and the current one, associated with the frequency (5.12 ms equals 195.1 Hz) ; note that you can control the maximum frequency by adding fps as argument such as `--fps 30`.
-- `dtRlead: 4.93 (203.0hz)` which is the delta time of reading the present position of the leader arm.
+- `dtRlead: 4.93 (203.0hz)` which is the number of milliseconds it took to read the position of the leader arm using `leader_arm.read("Present_Position")`.
-- `dtWfoll: 0.22 (4446.9hz)` which is the delta time of writing the goal position on the follower arm ; writing is asynchronous so it takes less time than reading.
+- `dtWfoll: 0.22 (4446.9hz)` which is the number of milliseconds it took to set a new goal position for the follower arm using `follower_arm.write("Goal_position", leader_pos)` ; note that writing is done asynchronously so it takes less time than reading.

 Note: you can override any entry in the yaml file using `--robot-overrides` and the [hydra.cc](https://hydra.cc/docs/advanced/override_grammar/basic) syntax.
 If needed, you can override the ports like this:
 ```bash